Benshan Duanni or Benshan Lüni?

 As we mentioned in our article discussing duanni clay, the name “duanni” can refer to a broad category of zisha (Yixing clay) defined as being those clays that do not fall under the category of zini (purple clay) or hongni (red clay).
 Within the category "duanni," there is also the clay called “Benshan Duanni” 本山段泥.
 Another well-known clay within the “duanni” category is Benshan Lüni 本山绿泥.
 Although both are yellow clays mined from the same mountain, they differ in origin, composition and character.

 Benshan 本山 means “original mountain,” in this case the original mountain refers to Huanglong Mountain 黄龙山.
 Both kinds of clay have to be mined from Huanglong Mountain to be called “Benshan.”
 The terms lüni and duanni refer to the appearance of the different ores before they are processed and fired.
 Benshan lüni ore appears grey-green when it is removed from the ground.
 Lüni 绿泥 means “green clay.”
-It is found as a thin layer under granite in Huanglong Mountain.
+It is found as a thin layer between clay or under quartz in Huanglong Mountain.

 Benshan duanni is found as a co-existing combination of zini (purple clay) and lüni.
 The original name for duanni 段泥is tuanni团泥.
 The character tuan 团 means together.
 In the Yixing Chinese Dialect, tuan 团 and duan 段 have the same pronunciation; tuanni became known as duanni overtime, especially by those not working in the zisha mines.